oracle/fmw-kubernetes/docs-source/content/idm-products/oam/manage-oam-domains/domain-lifecycle.md

    **Note**: This opens an edit session for the policy-cluster where parameters can be changed using standard `vi` commands.

 1. In the edit session, search for `spec:`, and then look for the `replicas` parameter under `clusterName: policy_cluster`.
-By default the replicas parameter is set to "2" hence two OAM Policy Managed Servers are started (`oam_policy_mgr1` and `oam_policy_mgr2`):
+By default the replicas parameter is set to "1" hence one OAM Policy Managed Server is started (`oam_policy_mgr1`):

    ```
    ...
    spec:
      clusterName: policy_cluster
-     replicas: 2
+     replicas: 1
      serverService:
        precreateService: true
    ...
    ```

 1. To start more OAM Policy Managed Servers, increase the `replicas` value as desired.
-In the example below, two more managed servers will be started by setting `replicas` to "4":
+In the example below, two more managed servers will be started by setting `replicas` to "3":

    ```
    ...
    spec:
      clusterName: policy_cluster
-     replicas: 4
+     replicas: 3
      serverService:
        precreateService: true
    ...